GHBAlbuquerque/Website_SnowFree/README.md

 ## Features

   - Responsive design with 2 breaks (min-width: 640px and 1024 px);
-  - Attractive and colorful design;
+  - Classy, sober and minimalist design;
   - HTML manipulation with JQuery on Form validation, Content filter, responsive navbar and sliders.